hackbg/fadroma/spec/Mocknet.spec.ts.md

 ```

 ### Echo contract

-> Compile with `./fadroma.cjs build examples/echo` in repo root.

 This parrots back the data sent by the client, in order to validate
 reading/writing and serializing/deserializing the input/output messages.